 What is a Stop Loss & Why Should You Use One

-A stop loss is a price point, also known as a trigger price point, at which you commit to selling your shares.
-As trading is about minimising risk, this tool is used to preserve capital when a recently entered trade turns against you or to protect the profits of a winning trade.
+Simply put, a stop-loss is a price point, also known as a trigger price point, at which you commit to selling your shares.
+As trading is about minimising risk, this tool is used to preserve capital when a recently entered trade doesn't perform or to protect the gains of a winning trade.

-I recommend calculating both stop losses and then using the one that gives you the least amount of loss.
+I recommend calculating both stop-losses and using the one with the least amount of loss.
 Let's look at how to calculate both exit strategies.

 Percentage-based stop loss